worm0x1/K4geN1nja/README.md

 ## 🧑‍💻 K4geN1nja

-This **open-source** project demonstrates how hackers use social engineering to collect a user's device information through a malicious link.
+This **open-source** educational project demonstrates how hackers use social engineering to collect a user's device information through a malicious link.
 Learn how this method works and how to protect yourself.

 ---